At a Glance

 - Company: Join Northamptonshire Children's Trust, dedicated to improving lives with a supportive team culture.

-- Benefits: Enjoy 28 days leave, flexible working, and ongoing training opportunities.
+- Benefits: Enjoy 28 days leave, flexible working, and a local government pension scheme.

 - Qualifications: Must have a Social Work degree and be passionate about helping children and families.

-- Other info: Start date is 12/1/26; mentoring and support provided throughout your journey.
+- Other info: Start date is 12/1/26; apply now to kickstart your social work career!

 Newly Qualified Social Workers (ASYE) – Social Work Academy